 Research

-Our lab has two major focuses: machine learning applications and large-scale next-generation sequencing (NGS) data analysis.
+Our lab focuses on two synergistic areas: Genome AI and machine learning for biological discovery, and large-scale analysis of next-generation sequencing (NGS) data.

-In the past few years, we have contributed to numerous areas of machine learning applications to biomedical data science.
-Our works include developing deep learning algorithms for breast cancer detection and risk prediction using mammograms, automated genome annotation using Hidden Markov Models and neural networks, animal pose estimation, and electro-physiology spike detection.
+Beyond genome modeling, we have contributed broadly to machine learning applications in biomedical data science.
+Our work includes developing deep learning algorithms for breast cancer detection and risk prediction from mammography, sequence-to-phenotype prediction models using convolutional and transformer architectures, and deep neural network approaches for automated genome annotation.

 Machine Learning